-- 1. Marketing of programs and facilities to the public along with continued web site advancements. - 2.
-Increase our customer service to the public. - More large space activity areas for gymnastics, sports and fitness programs. - 4.
+- Marketing of programs and facilities to the public along with continued web site advancements. - 2.
+Increase our customer service to the public. - 3.
+More large space activity areas for gymnastics, sports and fitness programs. - 4.
 Increase knowledge and amount or the life-long (senior) recreation programs.

-Increases in personal services can be attributed to a 2% general wage adjustment, merit increases for eligible employees, and an increase in the City share of employee health care costs.
+Significant Issues for 2008 - Increases in Personal Services can be attributed to a 2% general wage adjustment, merit increases for eligible employees, and an increase in the City share of employee health care costs.
 However, all operational budget requests for 2008 are covered by projected revenue increases.
+2007 promotions, printing and advertising were decreased considerable - our need for more funds promoting our programs/activities and advertising them to the public is paramount to meeting goals of increase revenues.